 Roads, Parkways and Walls

 The NCC will invest approximately $6.7 million into the restoration of multiple roads, parkways and walls.

-The rehabilitation of the 1.4 km access road to O’Brien House and Wilson House will improve safety, operation and maintenance.
+The rehabilitation of the 1.4-kilometre access road to the O’Brien House and Willson House will improve safety, operation and maintenance.